 Treasurer: Gavin Duffy.

-League Reps: Phil Louw (Central Gauteng League) and Keith Willows (Masters League).
+League Reps: Phil Louw (Central Gauteng League).
+(Keith Willows is seconded for Masters League).

 Court Manager and Coach: Gary Plumstead.

 For coaching and enquiries about courts & activities, contact the Court Manager at